 A 19-year-old Dutch Muslim convert identified only as Aicha had gone to Syria in February 2014 to marry Yilmaz, whom she had seen interviewed on TV.
 Her mother reportedly met her at the Turkish-Syria border to bring her home after her marriage failed.
 Police arrested Aicha in November 2014 when she arrived back in the Netherlands with her mother and charged her with joining ISIS.
 A Dutch court ordered her conditional release later in the month.
 The court did not publicly disclose those conditions.
-(Sources: News 24 [77], BBC News [78], Guardian [79])
+(Sources: News 24, BBC News, Guardian)

-ISIS reportedly executed eight Dutch jihadis in late February 2016 for attempting to desert the terror group, according to the citizen journalist group Raqqa is Being Slaughtered Silently [80].
+ISIS reportedly executed eight Dutch jihadis in late February 2016 for attempting to desert the terror group, according to the citizen journalist group Raqqa is Being Slaughtered Silently.
 The eight were part of a cell of 75 Dutch and Dutch-Moroccan ISIS fighters.
 However, the Syrian Observatory for Human Rights and other media sources claim the event never took place.
-(Sources: Fox News [81], Daily Beast [82])
+(Sources: Fox News, Daily Beast)

-The conflicts in Syria and Iraq are not the first to draw Dutch citizens to travel abroad to fight jihad.
+The conflicts in Syria and Iraq were not the first to draw Dutch citizens to travel abroad to fight jihad.
 Dutch Muslims have sporadically tried to join jihadist activities abroad in such places as Yemen, Afghanistan, Iraq, and Chechnya since 2001.
 Since the outbreak of the Syrian civil war, the Dutch government has grown increasingly concerned with the number of Dutch citizens traveling to the Middle East to fight for ISIS, al-Qaeda, and other groups.
 The AIVD is also concerned that would-be foreign fighters stopped from leaving the country will pose a domestic threat out of anger at the Dutch government.
-(Sources: AIVD [83], Kronos [84], New York Times [85], Dutch News [86], Dutch News [14], NL Times [66], NCTV [68], NL Times [87])
+(Sources: AIVD, Kronos, New York Times, Dutch News, Dutch News, NL Times, NCTV, NL Times)